Low-emission zone for diesel cars

 • Does your diesel car have an emissions standard of 3 or lower?

 Then you are not allowed to drive in the low-emission zone.
-There is an exception for some diesel cars with an emissions standard of 3 or lower.
+There is an exception for certain diesel cars with an emissions standard of 3 or lower.
 It is possible that you have an automatic waiver or that you can apply for an exemption.
 Then you will be allowed to drive your diesel vehicle in the low-emission zone.
 Check whether you have an automatic waiver in Step 2, or whether you can apply for an exemption in Step 3.

 Step 2: Check if you have an automatic waiver

-• Old diesel camper vans whose owners live in the low-emission zone.
+• old diesel camper vans whose owners live in the low-emission zone

 Step 3: Check if you can apply for an exemption